ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-These short rules for action in case
-of accident are good: For dust in the
-! eyes, avoid rubbing, and dash water
 jin them.
 Remove insects from the
 par by tepid water; never pnt a hard
 j instrument into the ear.
 If any ar­